DriftCascade/DriftCascade-Site/site/content/blog/salvage-wars-private-playtest-info.md

   feedback is greatly appreciated.
 unlisted: true
 ---
+## Download & Install

+The download link is sent separately from these instructions.
+Click on that link and download the zip file for the game.
+Extract to any folder, no install required.

+Key files:
+* PLAYTESTER_INSTRUCTIONS.md - this document
+* README.md - more info on game controls
+* SalvageWars-Win64.exe - game executable

 ## Playtester Instructions

-> Note: The download link is sent separately from these instructions

 Take a look at the **backstory** below for the basic pitch of the game.
 This is my vision for the game that I am pretty confident in.
 However, implementing that vision has thousands of tiny decisions which I would love your feedback on.